BradyDouthit/switchboard/README.md

 # Switchboard

 A lightweight, CLI framework for Go that makes building command-line applications simple and intuitive.
-I was originally inspired by another tool I was working on that quickly got difficult to reason about due to multiple commands and flags.
-As such, I took inspiration from Express.js for the nice separation of concerns that their API provides.
+I was originally inspired by another tool I was working on that quickly got difficult to reason about due to multiple commands and flags (skill issue, but I wanted something more readable).
+As such, I took inspiration from Express.js and the Go http implementation for the nice separation of concerns that their API provides.

 ## Features
 - Simple, intuitive API